 Work started Nov.
-20 and
+20 and continued into December.

 "It's basically going to restore the ability of that watershed to hold the sediment back for another 30 years," said Pete Fryer, the Lewiston-based lead engineer with the Technical Service Area 7 Joint Powers Board.
 The TSA assists member soil and water conservation districts.